BMMHS Evening Meeting: MI9 Escape and Evasion

 Woodcote Village Hall, Reading Road, Woodcote, RG8 0QY

-Due to COVID please note that we are likely to have a reduced number of places and also that the meeting may change to a Zoom talk at short notice.
+In view of COVID the meetings may switch to a Zoom talk at short notice.
 Please check the bmmhs.org home page for the latest information.

 MI9 Escape and Evasion